elimc/jumpstart-vvv/README.md

 The network configuration picks an IP of 192.168.50.4.
 It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`

-VVV relies on the stability of both Vagrant and Virtualbox.
+jVVV relies on the stability of both Vagrant and Virtualbox.
 These caveats are common to Vagrant environments and are worth noting:
 * If the directory **jVVV** is inside of is moved once provisioned (`vagrant-local`), it may break.
     * If `vagrant destroy` is used before moving, this should be fine.
 * If Virtualbox is uninstalled, **jVVV** will break.